 - M&A activity supports initial push towards scale and capability development

 - When an emerging category venture is identified as scalable to 10% of revenue, it is moved to the transformation zone.
 Mr. Moore is pretty clear that only one venture can be managed by the transformation zone at a time – effectively locking the other ventures out.
 The transformation zone manages the venture to scale and material size, led by the CEO.
-Note: the orange square in the quadrant indicates it takes the lead position

 - Venture reaches 10% of revenue target and moves to the performance zone and managed as part of the core